 With 2962 m (9,718 ft) above sea level, the Z U G S P I T Z E is the highest mountain in Germany.
 It lies South of Germany near the beautiful traditional Bavarian town called Garmisch-Partenkirchen and the Austria–Germany border.
-You can read all about it in the well maintained Wikipedia page.
+You can read all the well maintained Wikipedia page.

-There are some things though that Wikipedia or any other official web sites do not tell you about this unique and wonderful experience:
+There are some things though that Wikipedia or any other official web sites do not tell you about this unique and wonderful experience.